Bob Adams (American football)

-Robert Bruce Adams (born August 15, 1946) is a former professional American football tight end in the National Football League (NFL) and a spokesperson for the Church of Scientology International.
+Robert Bruce Adams (born August 15, 1946) is an American former professional football tight end in the National Football League (NFL) and a spokesperson for the Church of Scientology International.
 He attended El Camino High School during the 1960s, and was encouraged by a coach at the College of San Mateo to play football.
 He played for a single season at the college, during 1966, while participating in other sports at the school including track-and-field and basketball.
 A former coach of the College of San Mateo, Doug Scovil, recruited Adams to the College of the Pacific, where he received a full scholarship to play football there.
 By 1968, he was captain of the team's offense at the school.

 He was not drafted by the National Football League, and was signed as a free agent with the Pittsburgh Steelers, where he played under coach Chuck Noll.
 In 1973 while a member of the Pittsburgh Steelers, Adams became a Scientologist.
 He said applying Scientology methodology helped his performance playing football.
 After seven years with the National Football League, Adams finished his pro-career as a member of the Atlanta Falcons.
 He subsequently took up other professions, including owning a fitness center in Redwood City, California, being a consultant for high tech companies, and working as a teacher.

 In 2004, Adams served within the Scientology organization as senior vice president of its Association for Better Living and Education (ABLE), a nonprofit founded by Scientology members in 1988 to supervise the secular programs Narconon, Criminon, The Way to Happiness, and Applied Scholastics.
 By 2006 he had become a media executive and vice president of the Church of Scientology, and worked out of the organization's facilities in Hollywood, California.
 He represented the Church of Scientology at the 2006 conference of the Religion Newswriters Association in Utah.
 Adams held the position of vice president of public affairs for the Church of Scientology International in 2009, and was a Reverend within the organization.
 He traveled to Melbourne, Australia in December 2009 for the World Religions Conference.
 He continued to serve as vice president of the Church of Scientology International in 2010, and was one of four officials listed as spokespersons for the church.